hipe/tmx/fields/doc/issues.md

              entity. (but what about requiredness check?)

-             :[#here.A]: in our one-generation-ago algorithm, we posit and explore the significace of "normalization points" as a single, arbitrary but chosen point in time (for defaulting, for requiredness-check).
+             :[#here.A]: in our one-generation-ago algorithm, we posit and explore the significance of "normalization points" as a single, arbitrary but chosen point in time (for defaulting, for requiredness-check).